The origin of REDDCRYPT

 As many find email encryption too complicated it is often used only irregularly.
 Of course, this is better than nothing but still negligent as emails have a similar security level as postcards.
 Everything that is written in an email can be read and potentially edited.
 Nevertheless, sensitive data is still send via mail unencrypted: e.g. credit card numbers, sensitive personal information.

 Every time something happens we receive a lot of calls and the general interest in email encryption rises rapidly.
 The recent implementation of the European GDPR being the latest case:”We would like to encrypt all of our email communication!”
 A commendable idea but hard to put into practice.

 Our mission: making the world a little bit more secure

 It is estimated that 848 billion emails were sent in 2018 in Germany alone – spam excluded.
 This is 77 billion more emails than in 2017 (source: Statista).
 It can be assumed that most of these emails were sent unencrypted.

-With REDDCRYPT our goal is for everyone and every organization to be able to easily encrypt sensitive data.
+With REDDCRYPT our goal is for everyone to be able to easily encrypt sensitive data.
 REDDCRYPT users don’t need knowledge in cryptography or advanced IT-knowledge to encrypt emails.
 However, advanced users may continue reading about our solution and its workings in detail.